Three Categories of Crimes

 - Non-fatal non-sexual offences

-A homicide is a death of a person caused by another person.
+A homicide is when a person causes the death of another person.
 But most homicides are not crimes.
 Motor vehicles accidents resulting in death are rarely crimes, for example.

 While their common element is a resulting death, the severity of these crimes varies with the level of criminal intent.
 For example, premeditated, intentional murder is a more serious crime that a grossly negligent DWI resulting in a death.

 Most sex crime laws involve a victim who is present at the time of the crime.
 These are crimes against persons.
-Whether we can honestly say there is an identifiable victim in the presence of the perpetrator at the time of the crime, is questionable for some sex crimes, however.
+But whether there is an identifiable victim in the presence of a perpetrator at the time of the crime; is questionable for some sex crimes.

 We have three act-based categories of sex crimes:

 This is the “other” category.
 The most common non-fatal, non-sexual offense is Assault.
 And the most common assault charges today are domestic assault charges.

 But other examples of these Crimes Against Persons include:

 The severity of these Crimes Against Persons varies with the level of criminal intent and the level of harm caused.

 Problems of false accusation and problems of proof